kanatea/mountain-biking/README.md

 - Additional sources can be identified to make data on existing trails more robust, as well as increase the number and diversity of trails included within the map.
 - Additional features on the frontend, such as being able to view all reviews or all submitted reports, would create a more robust user experience.
 - Creating a feedback mechanism of confirming the existence and status of reported issues, such as a fallen tree on a trail (like in Waze), would add more database connections and also enable a more interactive user experience.
+- Allow users to have a "Use My Location!" feature or be able to pinpoint a specific location on a trail when reporting trial maintenance issues.

  ##
 _Thanks for reading! (=^･ω･^=)_